Causes Of Teenage Acne And Simple Home Remedies To Try

 7. Is it normal for teenagers to have a lot of acne?

-What may seem like a minor issue to you may be a big deal to your teenager boy or girl.
+What may seem like a minor issue to you may be a big deal to your teenage boy or girl.
 Puberty brings about different physical and emotional changes, and pimples are one of them.
 This is when they may get very concerned about their appearance and looks, which is completely normal.
 So before resorting to medicines or supplements, you may give them some skin care tips for teens and teach them how to get rid of teenage pimples naturally.
 Since it is mostly due to hormonal fluctuations, they tend to subside with age.
 But if your teen acne persists, you may consult a doctor.

 Infographic: Home Remedies For Acne in Teenagers